Sensitivity of mixing times of Cayley graphs: Introduction

+We will now sketch the proof of our main result, Theorem \ref{thm:short} (the proof of Theorem \ref{thm:weighted} is very similar).
+Readers who intend to read the full proof can safely skip this section.

-Random walk on $\Cay(\sym_n,S_n)$ with $S_n$ composed of transposition is identical to the \emph{interchange process} on the graph $G$ which has $n$ vertices and $\{x,y\}$ is an edge of $G$ if and only if the transposition $(x,y)\in S_n$.
+Random walk on $\Cay(\sym_{n},S_n)$ with $S_n$ composed of transposition is identical to the \emph{interchange process} on the graph $G$ which has $n$ vertices and $\{x,y\}$ is an edge of $G$ if and only if the transposition $(x,y)\in S_n$.
 Hence we need to construct two graphs $G$ and $G'$ on $n$ vertices, estimate the mixing time of the two interchange processes and show that the corresponding Cayley graphs are quasi-isometric.

 Our two graphs have the form of `gadget plus complete graph'.
 Namely, there is a relatively small part of the graph $D$ which we nickname `the gadget' and all vertices in $G\setminus D$ are connected between them.
-While $D$ and the corresponding $D'$ in $G'$ are small (we note that $|D|=|D'|$), they dominate the mixing time of the interchange process.
+While $D$ and the corresponding $D'$ in $G'$ will be small (we will have $|D|=|D'|$), they dominate the mixing time of the interchange process.